Compliance Watch:

 Does working on the weekend qualify for overtime pay in Florida?

 No, working on the weekend does not automatically qualify an employee in Florida to receive overtime pay.
-There are no special rules regarding working on Saturdays, Sundays or holidays.
+There are no special rules regarding working on Saturdays, Sundays, or holidays.
 The normal overtime rules apply for all days of the calendar week.

-If an employee eligible for overtime has already accumulated 40 hours in a workweek before the weekend commences, any hours worked during the weekend will be considered as overtime.
+If an employee eligible for overtime has already accumulated 40 hours in a workweek before the weekend commences, any hours worked during the weekend will be considered overtime.
 Employers can schedule different workweeks for employees, therefore, it is essential to be aware of this schedule to properly calculate your overtime earnings.

-How many hours-off between shifts is required in Florida?
+How many hours off between shifts is required in Florida?

 However, regulated industries, such as truck driving, may set a limit on the number of hours an employee can work in a day or between shifts.
-Workers in unions may also have stipulations in their collective bargaining agreements regarding time-off between shifts.
+Workers in unions may also have stipulations in their collective bargaining agreements regarding time off between shifts.

-What does ‘hours-worked’ include in Florida?
+What does ‘hours worked’ include in Florida?

 ‘Hours-worked’ refers to all the time an employee is on duty or at a worksite.
 This also includes any extra time an employee is suffered or permitted to work.
-In some instances, travel time, meal breaks or rest breaks can be included in hours-worked.
-Employees must be appropriately compensated for all hours-worked.
+In some instances, travel time, meal breaks, or rest breaks can be included in hours worked.
+Employees must be appropriately compensated for all hours worked.
 Florida generally follows the standards set out in the federal FLSA, but there are some differences:

-• Rest breaks: Employees are not entitled to receive rest periods during work shifts, but if short breaks of around five to 20 minutes are offered, they should be included in hours-worked.
+• Rest breaks: Employees are not entitled to receive rest periods during work shifts, but if short breaks of around five to 20 minutes are offered, they should be included in hours worked.

-• Travel time: Normal travel time to or from work is not typically included in hours-worked in Florida.
-However, travel time is covered if:
+• Travel time: Normal travel time to or from work is not typically included in hours worked in Florida.
+However, travel time is covered if an employee is required to:

-• An employee is required to travel during regular working hours.
+• Travel during regular working hours.

-• An employee is required to work during travel time.
+• Work during travel time.

 What is the most hours a salaried employee can work in Florida?